-- (1) A high school student is eligible to enroll in dual credit courses at TCC if he or she: - (a) Demonstrates college readiness by achieving the minimum passing standards under the provisions of the Texas Success Initiative (TSI) as set forth in Chapter 4; Subchapter C; Rule 4.57 (TAC) and Adult Basic Education (ABE) standards on relevant section(s) of an assessment instrument approved by the Board as set forth in (Chapter 4; Subchapter C; Rule 4.56 TAC). - (b) Demonstrates that he/she is exempt under the provisions of the Texas Success Initiative (Chapter 4; Subchapter C; Rule 4.54 TAC).
-However, a student who is granted a TSI waiver to take dual credit courses while still in high school based on eligible scores is not exempt from TSI or TCC course prerequisite requirements.
-Some TCC course prerequisites could require a higher cut score than those outlined by the THECB TSI state minimum requirements. - (c) Meets all the college's regular prerequisite requirements designated for that course (e.g., minimum score on a specified placement test, minimum grade in a specified previous course, etc.). - (2) A high school student is also eligible to enroll in academic dual credit courses that require demonstration of TSI college readiness in reading and writing (ELAR) under the following conditions: - (a) If the student achieves a Level 2 final recommended score, as defined by the Texas Education Agency (TEA), on the English II STAAR EOC reading and/writing; or - (b) The student achieves a combined score of 107 on the PSAT/NMSQT with a minimum of 50 on the reading test administered prior to October 15, 2015; or a score of 460 on the evidenced-based reading and writing (EBRW) test on a PSAT/NMSQT exam administered on or after October 15, 2015; or

-- (c) The student achieves a composite score of 23 on the PLAN with a 19 or higher in English or an English score of 435 on the ACT-Aspire. - (3) A high school student is also eligible to enroll in academic dual credit courses that require demonstration of TSI college readiness in mathematics under the following conditions: - (a) If the student achieves a Level 2 final recommended score, as defined by TEA, on the Algebra I STAAR EOC and passing grade in the Algebra II course; or - (b) The student achieves a Level 2 final recommended score, as defined by TEA, on the Algebra II STAAR EOC; or - (c) The student achieves a combined score of 107 on the PSAT/NMSQT with a minimum of 50 on the mathematics test administered prior to October 15, 2015; or a score of 510 on the mathematics test on a PSAT/NMSQT exam administered on or after October 15, 2015; or - (d) If the student achieves a composite score of 23 on the PLAN with a 19 or higher in mathematics or a mathematics score of 431 on the ACT-Aspire. - (4) A high school student is eligible to enroll in workforce education dual credit courses contained in a Level 1 certificate program, or a program leading to a credential of less than a Level 1 certificate, at a public junior college or public technical institute and shall not be required to provide demonstration of college readiness or dual credit enrollment eligibility. - (5) A high school student is eligible to enroll in workforce education dual credit courses contained in a Level 2 certificate or applied associate degree program under the same eligibility conditions as academic dual credit courses. - (6) A student exempt from taking STAAR EOC assessments may be otherwise evaluated by an institution to determine eligibility for enrolling in workforce education dual credit courses. - (7) Students who are enrolled in private or non-accredited secondary schools or who are homeschooled must satisfy paragraphs (1) (5) of this subsection. - (8) It is recommended high school students may enroll in a maximum of 15 credit hours per semester in fall and spring courses that apply to a certificate, degree, or the core curriculum with approval from the high school and college.
-Exceptions to this requirement for students with demonstrated outstanding academic performance and capability (as evidenced by grade-point average, ACT or SAT scores, or other assessment indicators) may be approved by the principal or designee of the high school and the Vice President for Academic Affairs of the TCC Campus.
+- (1) A high school student is eligible to enroll in dual credit courses at TCC if he or she: - (a) Demonstrates college readiness by achieving the minimum passing standards under the provisions of the Texas Success Initiative (TSI) and Adult Basic Education (ABE) standards on relevant section(s) of an assessment instrument approved by the Board as set forth in (Chapter 4; Subchapter C; Rule 4.57 TAC). - (b) Demonstrates that he/she is exempt under the provisions of the Texas Success Initiative (Chapter 4; Subchapter C; Rule 4.54 TAC). - (c) Meets all the college's regular prerequisite requirements designated for that course (e.g., minimum score on a specified placement test, minimum grade in a specified previous course, etc.).
+Some TCC course prerequisites could require a higher cut score than those outlined by the THECB TSI state minimum requirements. - (2) A high school student is eligible to enroll in workforce education dual credit courses contained in a Level 1 certificate program, or a program leading to a credential of less than a Level 1 certificate, at a public junior college or public technical institute and shall not be required to provide demonstration of college readiness or dual credit enrollment eligibility. - (3) A high school student is eligible to enroll in workforce education dual credit courses contained in a Level 2 certificate or applied associate degree program under the same eligibility conditions as academic dual credit courses. - (4) Students who are enrolled in private or non-accredited secondary schools or who are home-schooled must satisfy paragraphs (1) (3) of this subsection. - (5) It is recommended high school students may enroll in a maximum of 15 credit hours per semester in fall and spring courses that apply to a certificate, degree, or the core curriculum with approval from the high school and college.
+Exceptions to this requirement for students with demonstrated outstanding academic performance and capability (as evidenced by grade-point average, ACT or

+TARRANT COUNTY COLLEGE Guidelines for Dual Credit Partnerships

+SAT scores, or other assessment indicators) may be approved by the principal or designee of the high school and the Vice President for Academic Affairs of the TCC Campus.
 It is recommended that students in their first semester of dual credit enroll in a maximum of two courses.

-- (9) Students must follow the TCC catalog "Academic Standing" policy (see TCC college catalog). - (10) TCC may impose additional requirements for enrollment in courses for dual credit that do not conflict with this section. - (11) TCC is not required, under the provisions of this section, to offer dual credit courses for high school students.
+(6) Students must follow the TCC catalog "Academic Standing" policy (see TCC college catalog).

+(7) TCC may impose additional requirements for enrollment in courses for dual credit that do not conflict with this section.

+(8) TCC is not required, under the provisions of this section, to offer dual credit courses for high school students.